Jack Hills: Conservation

+Due to its importance as a geology research site, part of the Jack Hills is included on the Australian National Heritage List.
+It was nominated for listing in 2003, received an interim listing in 2009, and a permanent listing in 2020.

 IUGS geological heritage site

 In respect of being the 'largest in situ repository of the oldest terrestrial crystals known to exist on Earth', the International Union of Geological Sciences (IUGS) included the 'Archean zircons of Erawondoo Hill' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'